Last updated:

 - Sustained social smile and laughing

-- Infant will begin to show distinct facial expressions in various scenarios
+- The infant will begin to show distinct facial expressions in various scenarios

 - May show displeasure if social contact is broken

-- Recognises sight of food and often becomes excited
+- Recognises the sight of food and often becomes excited

 - Growth slows to 20g/d until 1 year of age (birthweight should have doubled)